 Starting on August 6, 2018, Vermont Green Line Devco, LLC (“Vermont Green Line”) will commence an additional open solicitation process for capacity on the proposed Vermont Green Line transmission project (the “Project”).
 The Project is a proposed approximately 59-mile high voltage direct current (“HVDC”) transmission line from near Plattsburgh, New York to New Haven, Vermont that will be capable of delivering up to 400 MW.
 Through the open solicitation, Vermont Green Line intends to allocate up to 100 percent of its capacity rights in the Project capacity to anchor customers.

-This is the third solicitation seeking potential customers for the Project.
+This is the fourth solicitation seeking potential customers for the Project.
 An initial open solicitation was conducted in late 2012 through early 2013, with responses due by April 30, 2013.
 Subsequently, in 2016 capacity over the Project was a component of a bid in the recent open and competitive Request for Proposals (“RFP”) process conducted by the electric distribution companies in Connecticut, Massachusetts, and Rhode Island (the “EDCs”) in coordination with various state regulatory agencies.
 In late 2016, a third solicitation was conducted offering the same transmission capacity and services targeting merchant generator opportunities.